tsamaraes/wca4ej-workshop-mq/README.md

 - Go to Window > Preferences (for the windows) **OR** Eclipse > Settings (for the mac).
 - Expand the Java section and click on Installed JREs.
+- Make sure to select Java21, if already present in the options and click Apply and Close
-- Click Add and select Standard VM.
+- Else, Click Add and select Standard VM.
 - Browse to the folder where your Java 21 is installed (typically C:\Program Files\Java\jdk-21).
 - Select the JDK and click Finish.
 ![screenshot](./images/9.Configure_Java21_in_Eclipse.png)